-We have concluded that the most reasonable effort we can make to determine the mines or locations of origin of our necessary 3TG is to seek information from our direct suppliers about the smelters and refiners and the countries of origin of the necessary conflict minerals in their supply chains and to ask our direct suppliers to make the same inquiries of their suppliers.
-We accomplished this by asking all applicable suppliers to complete the conflict minerals reporting template and following up with suppliers that did not complete the template.
+We have concluded that the most reasonable effort we can make to determine the origin of our necessary 3TG is to seek information from our direct suppliers about the smelters and refiners, and the countries of origin of the necessary 3TG in their supply chains, and to ask our direct suppliers to make the same inquiries of their suppliers.
+We accomplished this by asking all applicable suppliers to complete the conflict minerals reporting template, and following up with suppliers that did not complete the template.
 We also followed up with suppliers whose responses were incomplete or included data inconsistent with data we gathered from other suppliers' conflict minerals reporting templates.